 So these are some basic ways to process an stl and make it look better, more interesting or simply, well… more unique.
 But as always with customizing things, what I showed you here is only just scratching the surface of what’s possible and it’s up to you to make the best use of these tools.
 Combine effects, take the files in and out of Blender and into other software and come up with your own ways to process the designs we already have and make them your own.
 If you find a look you like, don’t forget to share your recipe in the comments below!

-If you liked this one, hit that thumbs up button, get subscribed if you loved it and check out the ways you can support this channel by just shopping on Amazon or through Patreon, all that info is also there right below the like button.
+If you liked this one, hit that thumbs up button, get subscribed if you loved it and check out the ways you can support this channel through Patreon, all that info is also there right below the like button.
 As always, thanks for watching and I’ll see you in the next one!

 Thank you to ATOM 3D for sponsoring this video!